 Mana Efficiency (Green) | Throughput (Blue) | Utility (Yellow)

 I recommend starting with the mana efficiency (green) path.
 Mana will be much tighter in Legion and this path focuses heavily on reducing the mana cost of spells, increasing the duration of your spells, and even giving you completely free bonus spells from the Power of the Archdruid trait at the end.

 With the mana efficiency path done, I recommend going through the throughput (blue) path next.
 This provides the highest raw healing increase.
 The Dreamwalker trait at the end even provides additional mana efficiency along with more throughput.

 Finally, you can go through the utility (yellow) path, or just fill in traits as you see fit.
 I recommend getting to the Tranquil Mind trait as quickly as possible.
 It’s easily the best utility trait on the artifact, eliminating one of the huge drawbacks Tranquility has.

 After unlocking all 35 initial traits, you'll be able to empower your weapon with a short quest line, starting with The Broken Shore: Investigating the Legion quest.
 Empowering your weapon unlocks a new, small trait tree and allows you to increase all of your 3-point traits to 4-points.
 Below is my recommendation for the order you should get the empowered traits.
-Note: This is an early estimate as simulators aren't yet updated for 7.2.

 In most cases, you'll want to use the relic that grants your weapon the highest item level increase.
 If you're picking between two relics of the same item level, you can pick the relic that buffs a trait from one of the paths above that feels most relevant to what you need.
 You'll likely want to buff your Mana Efficiency early in the expansion, and then Throughput later.